-We are an innovative digital health business with a mission to provide affordable and accessible imaging and monitoring and through magnetic resonance imaging ("MRI") to revolutionize healthcare for people around the world.
-Our Swoop® Portable Magnetic Resonance ("MR") Imaging SystemTM ("Swoop") produces high-quality images at a lower magnetic field strength than conventional MRI systems, and can be used by healthcare professionals to make effective clinical diagnoses on a patient in a variety of settings where MRI devices have previously been inaccessible.
+We are an innovative digital health business with a mission to provide affordable and accessible imaging, monitoring and magnetic resonance imaging ("MRI") guided interventions to revolutionize healthcare for people around the world.
+Our Swoop® Portable Magnetic Resonance ("MR") Imaging System $^{TM}$ ("Swoop") produces high-quality images at a lower magnetic field strength that can be used by healthcare professionals to make effective clinical diagnoses on a patient in a variety of settings where MRI devices have previously been inaccessible.
 The easy-to-use interface and portable design of our Swoop system make it accessible for use anywhere in a hospital, clinic or patient care site.
-We are working to realize our vision of providing affordable and accessible imaging of health conditions around the world.
+We are working to realize the vision of providing affordable and accessible imaging of health conditions around the world.